September 20, 2024

 - Responses to requests from DO journalists for comment on topical issues

 If you would like to be considered for publication, join our mailing list for contributors here.
-You can expect to hear from us a few times a month; you can also follow us on social media for more opportunities to work with us.
+You can expect to hear from us a few times a year; you can also follow us on social media for more opportunities to work with us.

-We pay an honorarium of $150 for art-eds and articles (up to 800 words) by professional designers.
+We pay an honorarium of $150 for art-eds, op-eds, and essays (~800-900 words) by design leaders, practitioners, thinkers, and writers.

 Before you reach out, please review our pitching requirements below.

-Design Observer welcomes pitches from freelance writers and data, video, and audio journalists on the broad range of topics we cover — and forward-looking topics we should pay attention to.
+Design Observer welcomes pitches from professional writers and data, video, and audio journalists on the broad range of topics we cover — and forward-looking topics we should pay attention to.
 We are interested in hearing from journalists of all experience levels and backgrounds, and we are especially interested in hearing from people who live outside North America or who come from backgrounds traditionally underrepresented in design and business journalism.

 If you are a professional journalist or writer and want to pitch us or be considered for assignments, sign up here to become part of our freelance network.
 You’ll receive occasional updates on our editorial calendar and calls for specific pitches.